geographika/gdal/doc/source/development/dev_documentation.rst

 Notes and warnings
 ------------------

 When it is beneficial to have a section of text stand out from the main text, Sphinx has two such boxes, the note and the warning.
-They function identically, and only differ in their coloring.
+They are function identically, and only differ in their coloring.
 You should use notes and warnings sparingly, however, as adding emphasis to everything makes the emphasis less effective.

 Here is an example of a note: